samayunPathan/django-assignment-v2/README.md

 ### 1. Create Django Models and Migrations

 - **Property Model**:
-  - `property_id`: Unique identifier for each property.
+  - `property_id`: Unique identifier for each property which from scrapy project property id.
   - `title`: Title of the property.
   - `description`: Detailed description of the property.
   - `images`: One-to-many relationship with the `Image` model.